guy00030/ecommerce-website/products/fabric.md

 ---
+layout: tote
-category: dinosaur
+category: tote
-name: Pteranodon
+name: colour
-time_period: Jurassic
-diet: Carnivore
-image: air-dinos/pteranodon.jpg
+image: tote-bag-2.jpg
 ---

 Our *fabric* comes in a wide variety.
 Whether you are looking for something **eco friendly** or strictly **fashionable.